StephanStanisic/agda-mutual-induction-recursion/slides/slides.md

 ## Contents

-* Similtaneous induction-recursion
+* What is similtaneous induction-recursion?
-* General Scheme
+* General schema
 * Examples

 # The basics